 Can you discuss the balance of architecture, interiors and styling in your work?

-For me Architecture is the functional discipline and interior layout is cardinal element that determines the planning of space.
+For me, Architecture is the functional discipline and interior layout is a cardinal element that determines the planning of space.
 Architecture and Interiors should go hand in hand while planning.
 Styling is to add drama and warmth and give an identity to that space.

 What are some of the unique challenges to designing residences in an urban environment?